Jacorb90/Prestige-Tree/docs/layer-features.md

 # Prestige formula features

+- type: Determines which prestige formula you use.
+    "normal": The amount of currency you gain is independent of its current amount (like Prestige). formula before bonuses is based on `baseResource^exponent` "static": The cost is dependent on your total after reset. formula before bonuses is based on `base^(x^exponent)` "custom": You can define everything, from the calculations to the text on the button, yourself.
+(See more at the bottom) "none": This layer does not prestige, and therefore does not need any of the other features in this section.

 - baseResource: The name of the resource that determines how much of the main currency you gain on reset.

 - baseAmount(): A function that gets the current value of the base resource.